 Sometimes symptoms of other health issues appear similar to mites and mange.
-You may need to rule out a bacterial infection, chiggers, fleas, or an allergic reaction before choosing a course of treatment.
-Many people take their dog to the vet thinking mange is an allergic reaction.
-Symptoms that you think indicate the presence of ear mites — such as head tilting, head rubbing, and ear residue — may actually indicate an ear infection.
+Be sure to pause and make sure you’re addressing the right underlying cause before treating the ears for ear mites.
+Inflammation and irritation alone could signal that a foreign object is lodged in the ear.
+Once you’ve ruled out mites and an obstruction, the remaining cause could be a bacterial infection, yeast, chiggers, fleas, or even an allergic reaction.
+Symptoms that indicate the presence of ear mites — such as head tilting, head rubbing, and ear residue — may actually indicate an ear infection.
 The color of the residue usually differs; ear infection discharge is usually more of a rusty color rather than black.
-Inflammation and irritation alone could signal that a foreign object is lodged in the ear.
-Be sure to pause and make sure you’re addressing the right underlying cause before treating the ears for ear mites.
+If you’re dealing with an issue such as an infection, yeast, bacteria, or fleas, Wondercidee has an ear treatment and skin spray that can help: .

 Mite infestations are a treatable condition with a variety of solutions.
 After diagnosing a mite infestation, a traditional veterinarian will most likely prescribe either a topical treatment like a dip, shampoo, or cream , or a oral medication.
 In some cases, the vet will prescribe an antibiotic or antifungal medication to address a secondary infection.